-The active ingredient in milk of magnesia is magnesium hydroxide, $Mg(OH)2$.
+The active ingredient in milk of magnesia is magnesium hydroxide, Mg(OH)2.
 Magnesium hydroxide forms a suspension in water since it has a very low solubility-0.0009 g/100 mL in cold water and 0.004 g/100 mL in hot water.

-Initially in the demonstration the solution is basic due to the small amount of $Mg(OH)2$ that goes into solution.
-The universal indicator is purple, indicating a pH of about 10.
+Initially in the demonstration, the solution is basic due to the small amount of Mg(OH)2 that goes into solution.
+The universal indicator gives the entire solution a violet color, indicating a pH of about 10.
 (See Universal Indicator Color Chart below.)
-When hydrochloric acid (the simulated "stomach acid") is added, the mixture quickly turns red because the acid disperses throughout the beaker, first neutralizing the small amount of dissolved $Mg(OH)2$, and then turning the solution acidic from the excess acid that is present.
+Upon adding hydrochloric acid (the simulated "stomach acid"), the mixture quickly turns red because the acid disperses throughout the beaker, first neutralizing the small amount of dissolved Mg(OH)2, and then turning the solution acidic from the excess acid that is present.

 Universal Indicator Color Chart

 Color Red Orange Yellow Green Green-blue Blue Violet

-pH 4 5 6 7 8 9 10
+pН 4 5 6 7 8 9 10

 The excess acid causes more $Mg(OH)2$ from the suspension to gradually dissolve.
 As more of the $Mg(OH)2$ goes into solution, the acid is neutralized and eventually the solution becomes basic again from the excess $Mg(OH)2$ that is present.
-The presence of universal indicator allows this process to be observed.
+The addition of universal indicator allows this process to be observed.
 During the process, the color of the mixture goes through the entire universal indicator color range-from red to orange to yellow to green to blue and finally back to violet.
 By adding more "stomach acid," the process can be repeated several times before all of the $Mg(OH)2$ is dissolved and eventually neutralized.

-Magnesium hydroxide is classified as a weak base due to its very limited solubility in water.
+Magnesium hydroxide is classified as a weak base (in most textbooks) due to its very limited solubility in water.
 This limited solubility makes it an ideal compound to use in commercial antacids since it slowly dissolves as it neutralizes stomach acid rather than dissolving all at once.
-The neutralization reaction is the reaction between $Mg(OH)2$ (a weak base) and HCl (a strong acid).
-The overall equation for the reaction is shown in Equation 1 below.
+The neutralization reaction is the reaction between Mg(OH)2 (a weak base) and HCl (a strong acid).
+The overall equation for the reaction is shown in Equation 1 below

-$$Mg(OH){2}(s) + 2H^{+}(aq) \rightarrow 2H{2}O(l) + Mg^{2+}(aq) \qquad Equation 1$$
+$$Mg(OH)2(s) + 2H^+(aq) \rightarrow 2H_2O(l) + Mg^{2+}(aq)$$ Equation 1

 The reacting species for the strong acid, HCl, is the hydrogen ion, H+.
-In contrast, since Mg(OH)2 is a weak base, the principal reacting species is the undissociated Mg(OH)2 compound.
-The acid-base reaction involves Mg(OH)2 and H+ ion as reactants.
-The products are H2O molecule and a Mg2+ ion in solution.
+In contrast, since $Mg(OH)2$ is a weak base, the principal reacting species is the undissociated $Mg(OH)2$ molecule.
+The acid-base reaction involves the $Mg(OH)2$ molecule and the H+ ion as reactants.
+The products are a H2O molecule and a Mg^{2+} ion in solution.
 Because the chloride ion, Cl-, from HCl is a spectator ion, it is not included in the net ionic equation.

-While Mg(OH)2 is practically insoluble, a very small amount of Mg(OH)2 dissociates into ions when put in water.
-The extent of dissociation of Mg(OH)2 is indicated by its solubility product constant, K{sp} .
-The K{sp} at 25 °C for Mg(OH)2 is 6 × 10-12, indicating that the reaction equilibrium lies far to the left, according to Equation 2.
+While $Mg(OH)2$ is practically insoluble, a certain amount of $Mg(OH)2$ dissociates into ions when put in water.
+The extent of dissociation of $Mg(OH)2$ is indicated by its solubility product constant, K{sp} .
+The K{sp} at 25 °C for $Mg(OH)2$ is 6 × 10-12, indicating that only a small amount of $Mg(OH)2$ dissociates into ions and the reaction equilibrium lies far to the left, according to Equation 2 below

-$$Mg(OH)2(s) \rightleftharpoons Mg^{2+}(aq) + 2OH^{-}(aq)$$ Equation 2
+$$Mg(OH)2(s) \iff Mg^{2+}(aq) + 2OH^{-}(aq)$$ Equation 2

-In the demonstration, the initial milk of magnesia suspension in water contains very few Mg^{2+} and OH^{-} ions before the acid is added.
-As HCl is added to the beaker containing milk of magnesia, the H+ ions from the HCl react with the OH^{-} ions (those that are actually in solution from the $Mg(OH){2}$) according to Equation 3.
+In the demonstration, the initial milk of magnesia suspension in water contains very few Mg^{2+} and OH^- ions before the acid is added.
+As HCl is added to the beaker containing milk of magnesia, the H^+ ions from the HCl react with the OH^- ions (those that are actually in solution from the $Mg(OH)2$) according to Equation 3 below

-$$H^{+}(aq) + OH^{-}(aq) \rightarrow H{2}O(l)$$ Equation 3
+$$H^+(aq) + OH^-(aq) \rightarrow H_2O(1)$$ Equation 3